Instant Pot green beans are always perfectly steamed beans without the guesswork. Turn them into a side dish, snack, or ingredient for other recipes.

 - To store, allow to cool completely and refrigerate in an airtight container up to 5 days.

-- Use any type of fresh green bean for this recipe.
+- Use any type of fresh green bean for this recipe, including French green beans, string beans, or regular green beans.

-- Don't be alarmed by the zero minute cook time.
-It simply means we bring the pot up to pressure and right back down.
-As a result, the beans are tender, yet firm enough for snacking, or sautéing for other recipes.
+- When you see the zero minute cook time, it simply means we bring the pot up to pressure and right back down.
+This timing results in tender-crisp green beans.

 - If you don't have a steamer basket, any metal or silicone colander that fits your pressure cooker will work.
 Or, you can use a trivet to keep the beans from sitting in the water.